Phillips Exeter Academy Admissions Guidance & Consulting

 An emphasis on Goodness and Knowledge

-Phillips Exeter Academy’s motto of Non Sibi, not for one’s self, reflects the founding mission statement as defined by John Phillips over two hundred years ago, “…considering that though goodness without knowledge is weak and feeble, yet knowledge without goodness is dangerous, and that both united form the noblest character, and lay the surest foundation of usefulness to mankind.”
-Exeter seeks students who have academic and extracurricular determination combined with the strong moral character.
-These traits maximize a student’s development during their years at Exeter and allows them to enact substantive change in their communities during and after their Exeter experience.
+Phillips Exeter Academy’s motto of Non-Sibi, not for one’s self, reflects the founding mission statement as defined by John Phillips over two hundred years ago, “…considering that though goodness without knowledge is weak and feeble, yet knowledge without goodness is dangerous and that both united form the noblest character, and lay the surest foundation of usefulness to mankind.”
+Exeter seeks students who have academic and extracurricular determination combined with a strong moral character.
+These traits maximize a student’s development during their years at Exeter and allow them to enact substantive change in their communities during and after their Exeter experience.
 During their time at Exeter, students have their pick of about 50 active service-oriented clubs on both the local and global scale.
 If your interest lies outside of one of these clubs, students are encouraged to found their own clubs and become leaders for change on campus.

 How can you stand out to Exeter?

 Academic enthusiasm.
 Exonians speak passionately and articulately about their studies with the grades and letters of recommendation to assure their academic prowess, critical thinking abilities, and communication skills.